karlhorky/talk-notes/README.md

 How Customer-Centricity is Changing Email
 =========================================

-* customer.io
-  * anywhere where customers can log in
 * customer centricity
   * focusing on what's best for the customer, not just short-term gains
   * most businesses sit in land of indifference - they don't really love or hate you